yoo2001818/linsql/DESIGN.md

 MySQL expresses this within normal AST like `=(a.id, b.id) AND a.id = 3`,
 however, while it's possible to express graphs like that, it's not able to eliminate unnecessary predicates like `a.id > 3 AND a.id < 1`.
+(This is done at SARGs generation time.)

 It might be possible to express them using special case of ANDs - which can be converted to native expression and vice versa.
-It should be able to be converted back because expression evaluator doesn't know how to handle them, and they shouldn't be.
+It should be able to be converted back when passing to the SARGs generator because expression evaluator doesn't know how to handle them, and they shouldn't be.
+However, this is still useful for query path generation.

 If we add new type of expression, named `andGraph`, we can express the AND graphs like this: